quantumlib/Stim/doc/python_api_reference_vDev.md

     Args:
         format: Defaults to "WDIMACS", corresponding to WDIMACS format which is described here: http://www.maxhs.org/docs/wdimacs.html
-        weight_bins: Defaults to 1 (unweighted errors).
+        quantization: Defaults to 10.
 Error probabilities are converted to log-odds and scaled/rounded to be positive integers at most this large.
-Setting this argument to a larger number results in the solution to the problem being the most likely logical error weighted by probability of its parts, instead of just the one with the fewest parts.
+Setting this argument to a larger number results in more accurate quantization such that the returned error set should have a likelihood closer to the true most likely solution.
+This comes at the cost of making some maxSAT solvers slower.

     Returns:
         A string corresponding to the contents of a WCNF file in the requested